 Virginia Postrel (pron.
 PAH-STRELL) is an author, columnist, and speaker whose work spans a broad range of topics, from social science to fashion, concentrating on the intersection of culture, commerce, and technology.

 Writing in Vanity Fair, Sam Tanenhaus described her as "a master D.J. who sequences the latest riffs from the hard sciences, the social sciences, business, and technology, to name only a few sources."

 Postrel is the author most recently of The Power of Glamour: Longing and the Art of Visual Persuasion, published by Simon & Schuster.
 Her previous books are The Substance of Style (2003) and The Future and Its Enemies (1998).
-She is a regular columnist for Bloomberg View and writes a bimonthly column on history and material culture for Reason.
+She is a regular columnist for Bloomberg View and contributes columns on history and material culture to Reason.

 Her current project is The Fabric of Civilization, a book looking at the development of technology, industry, and commerce through the history of textiles, from prehistoric times to the near future.
-It will be published by Basic Books in North America and Hachette in the U.K. She is a guest scholar at the Centre for Textile Research at the University of Copenhagen.
+It will be published by Basic Books in North America and Hachette in the U.K. Research for the book is supported by a grant from the Alfred P. Sloan Foundation.
+She is a guest scholar at the Centre for Textile Research at the University of Copenhagen.

 A popular speaker for business, design, and university groups, she has taught seminars on "Glamour: Theory and Practice" in the Branding MPS program at the School of Visual Arts in New York.

 She has been a columnist for The Wall Street Journal, The Atlantic, The New York Times, and Forbes and its companion technology magazine Forbes ASAP.